-While phenotypic assays are still considered to be the gold standard, the use of genotyping to determine patient eligibility for maraviroc is increasing because of the lower cost, greater accessibility, and faster turnaround of results compared to other methods (16, 17).
-Although there are still discrepancies between the results from phenotypic assays and the easier genotypic assays, the correlation between genotypic assays and the clinical efficacy of maraviroc is improving (18).
+While phenotypic assays are still considered to be the gold standard, the use of genotyping to determine patient eligibility for maraviroc is increasing due to low cost, greater accessibility, and faster turnaround time for the results as compared to the other methods (16, 17).
+Although there can be discrepancies between the results from phenotypic and genotypic assays, the correlation between genotypic assays and the clinical efficacy of maraviroc is improving (18).